-Both audit and assurance services play a key role during the evaluation of a company’s financial record.
+Both audit and assurance services play a key role in evaluating a company’s financial record.
 These procedures are followed to verify the accounting record available with a company.
 This helps to ascertain whether the record is accurate or not.
 Furthermore, audit and assurance ensure that all the record is kept in line with the prevailing accounting standards.
 However, there is a difference between audit and assurance services.

-So without any further ado, let’s chalk out the key differences between assurance and audit services.
+So without further ado, let’s chalk out the key differences between assurance and audit services.

-During an audit, all the accounting entries available in the company’s financial statement are thoroughly evaluated.
-The audit team tries to judge the accuracy of a financial report by taking into account its key aspects.
+All the accounting entries available in the company’s financial statement are thoroughly evaluated during an audit.
+The audit team tries to judge a financial report’s accuracy by considering its key aspects.
 These include:

 - Accuracy and authenticity

 - Presented in an ethical and fair manner

 This process helps to point out any false entries in financial records, such as fraud, misuse of funds, or fraudulent activity.
 Both external and internal auditors perform the audit.
 Internal auditors are the employees of a company who conduct an internal audit.
 On the contrary, external auditors are independent auditors who are not part of a company being audited.
 Check out this blog post on internal vs external auditors that highlights the major differences between internal and external auditors.

 The audit department of a company performs an internal audit after regular intervals.
 This helps to verify the financial report and keep it in line with the accounting standards.
 Nevertheless, a company is bound to hire external auditors to seek an unbiased audit report.

 After discussing the audit, let’s take a look at assurance services.
 It involves the procedure of assessment regarding financial records and accounting entries.
 Assurance services are provided by independent professionals, which help to improve the quality of information for decision-makers.
 For instance, assurance services can review any financial transaction or document i.e. loan or contract.